liferay/liferay-docs/develop/tutorials/articles/100-tooling/04-liferay-workspace/05-managing-the-target-platform-for-liferay-workspace.markdown

 This Gradle code

 - applies Liferay's Target Platform Gradle plugin
-- configures the repository that will provide the necessary artifacts for your project build
+- configures the repository that provides the necessary artifacts for your project build
 - sets the Target Platform plugin's dependencies:
     - `com.liferay.ce.portal.bom`: provides all the artifacts included in